|

 names of new taxa, new names, new combinations and new typifications

-publication of an invalid name.
+— no login is required.
 Names registered at Index Fungorum

 can be published immediately through the Index